|

 As for the man's parenting skills, he tried to get me hooked

-on cigarettes and stole my cherished silver dollar
+on cigarettes and stole my silver dollar collection to buy

-collection to buy booze.
-One day the cops came looking
+booze.
+One night the cops came looking for him.

-year, the misery continued due to my mother's neverending
+Good riddance.
+Unfortunately the misery continued due to my mother's

-penchant for collecting losers and bringing them home to
+penchant for collecting losers in bars and bringing them home.

 In addition to my mother's bad habit